dekalee/adback-docs-fr/en/bundle/configuration.rst

 If you want to use another local cache service, you could check `how to implement a new driver`_.

 .. _`Api Access`: https://www.adback.co/fr/admin/api/
-.. _how to implement a new driver: cache_storage
+.. _how to implement a new driver: cache_storage.html